 - Cut fish into pieces; lightly salt and pepper

-- Pour cornstarch in a medium size bowl
+- Pour cornstarch in a medium size bowl1 cup cornstarch

-- Heat oil (medium-high heat; keep an eye on the oil while you're making the batter!)
+- Heat oil (medium-high heat; keep an eye on the oil while you're making the batter!)3-4 cups oil

 Make the batter and fry

-- Combine flour, baking powder, cayenne, paprika, salt and pepper in large bowl
+- Combine flour, baking powder, cayenne, paprika, salt and pepper in large bowl2 teaspoons salt, 2 cups flour, 1 tablespoon baking powder, ½ teaspoon paprika, ½ teaspoon cayenne pepper, 1 teaspoon pepper

 - Pour in sparkling water; combine well1½ cups sparkling water

-- Dip fish pieces into cornstarch; shake off excess and dredge in batter
+- Dip fish pieces into cornstarch; shake off excess and dredge in batter1 cup cornstarch

 - Place battered fish in hot oil and cook approximately 5 minutes per side or until golden brown; internal temperature should be 145ºF

 - Place hot fish on paper towel; sprinkle with kosher salt and a drizzle of malt vinegarKosher salt, Malt vinegar

 - Remove chips from oven and serve with malt vinegar or tartar sauce